 Obviously, the preferred social channels are those that offer the ability for users to post links, and by order of preference I would say:

 - Twitter Search — the cocktail party of the world where most conversations are public so search for your breed and join conversations currently happening

 - YouTube — search for your breed and comment on relevant videos and upload vlogs of yourself and your dogs, too

-There is a gazillion social platforms and it is impossible to be present on all of them: pick your favorite horses and perfect them over time without spreading yourself thin.
+There are a gazillion social platforms and it is impossible to be present on all of them: pick your favorite horses and perfect them over time without spreading yourself thin.